KILTprotocol/demo-mobile-wallet/README.md

 ### Run on an iPhone (recommended dev setup)

-- Prerequisites: follow https://facebook.github.io/react-native/docs/running-on-device#running-your-app-on-ios-devices.
+- Prerequisites: follow [React Native's doc setup steps](https://facebook.github.io/react-native/docs/running-on-device#running-your-app-on-ios-devices).
 Most importantly, you should have a developer account.
-- In XCode, open your `KILTDemoMobileWallet.xcworkspace` which is located in your `demo-mobile-wallet/ios` folder (make sur to open the `.xcworkspace` file and not the project file, this is important!)
+- In XCode, open your `KILTDemoMobileWallet.xcworkspace` which is located in your `demo-mobile-wallet/ios` folder. 🔺IMPORTANT: make sure to open the `.xcworkspace` file and not the `.xcodeproj` file);
-- Connect your phone to your laptop, you should see your device displayed as a target in XCode
+- Connect your phone to your laptop, you should see your device displayed as a target in XCode (on the top left);
+- In XCode, change the dev team if you haven't already;
-- Hit "launch" in XCode
+- In XCode, hit "launch" (= "▶️" button).

+🔺IMPORTANT: your phone and laptop should be connected to the same network, otherwise you might encounter issues.

 ### Run on a simulator

-Not recommended, since the app makes use of the camera and other native capabilities such as Keychain that won't be available on a simulator.
+Not recommended, since the app makes use of native capabilities such as the Camera and Keychain, that **won't** be available on a simulator.

 ### Debug